 Customers - Our primary customers for specialty mechanical products are plumbing, HVAC and electrical wholesalers and distributors.
 Some of these are local single location distributors, but many are regional or national in scope with hundreds of locations.
 The majority of these products are sold domestically; however, a small portion is sold internationally through similar channels, and a small number of OEMs purchase these products directly.
 Fire and smoke protection products are sold through local building products distributors who also perform installations and service.
-Architecturally-specified building products are sold worldwide through a service-intensive distribution network.
+Architecturally-specified building products are sold primarily through a network of distributors.
+Storage, filtration and application products are marketed and sold worldwide through a service-intensive distribution network.